eoger/tabcenter-redux/README.md

 A lot of features from the [original addon](https://github.com/bwinton/TabCenter/) are not ported yet, feel free to contribute!

+## Help localize the project!
+The strings to translate can be found in [src/_locales](https://github.com/eoger/tabcenter-redux/tree/master/src/_locales).
+If the project takes off, the localization work will be moved to a decicated platform like [Pontoon](https://pontoon.mozilla.org/).

 ## How can I contribute?

 You need to have a recent version of node.